Image © Undiscovered Scotland

 For a period after the war the port was used to load superfluous ammunition onto barges for dumping at sea - a hazardous task, which took the lives of several.

-Nowadays part of the old port is a thriving base for ferry operations to Ulster with the new P&O high speed Jetliner coming into service.
-The photo above shows the initial construction of a new deep water jetty and linkspan (taken in 2011).
-Click here for further information.
+Nowadays part of the old port is a thriving base for ferry operations to Ulster with the new P&O high speed Jetliner just coming into service.

 Return to Area Map